FolkerKinzel/VCards/Reference.md

 * to serialize vcf files from and to Streams and
 * to convert vCard files, that match the vCard-versions 2.1, 3.0 and 4.0, to each other.

+FolkerKinzel.VCards is used as a dependency in [FolkerKinzel.Contacts.IO](https://www.nuget.org/packages/FolkerKinzel.Contacts.IO/) - an easy to use .NET-API to manage contact data of organizations and natural persons.

 [Download Project Reference English](https://github.com/FolkerKinzel/VCards/blob/master/FolkerKinzel.VCards.Reference.en/Help/FolkerKinzel.VCards.en.chm)

 [Projektdokumentation (Deutsch) herunterladen](https://github.com/FolkerKinzel/VCards/blob/master/FolkerKinzel.VCards.Doku.de/Help/FolkerKinzel.VCards.de.chm)